allenai/allennlp/CONTRIBUTING.md

         pytest -v --cov allennlp.nn.util tests/nn/util_test.py

-    You should also make sure that the API documentation can build without errors.
+     If your contribution involves changes to any docstrings, you should make sure the API documentation can build without errors.
 For that, just run

         make build-docs

+    If the build fails, it's most likely due to small formatting issues.
+If the error message isn't clear, feel free to comment on this in your pull request.

-    You can even serve and view the docs locally with
+    You can also serve and view the docs locally with

         make serve-docs